 - a current passport or other valid travel identification

-- evidence that you can support yourself during your trip, eg bank statements or payslips for the last six months
+- evidence that you can support yourself during your trip, eg bank statements or payslips for the last 6 months

-- details of where you intend to stay and your travel plans – you shouldn’t pay for accommodation or travel until you get your visa
+- details of where you intend to stay and your travel plans – you should not pay for accommodation or travel until you get your visa

 You may need to provide additional documents depending on your circumstances, eg evidence of your:

 - previous study, eg academic certificates, references or transcripts

 - English language qualifications, eg certificates or awards